CERT-Polska/n6/docs/src/usage/restapi.md

   values: `"tcp"`, `"udp"`, `"icmp"`.
 - `registrar` (*string*) Name of the domain registrar (see also: `fqdn`).
 - `replaces` (*string*) Identifier (`id`) of the event that was superseded by the current one.
-Specific to blacklists.
+Specific to blacklists (see also: `status`).
 - `restriction` (*string*) **[mandatory]** Classification level.
   Possible values: `"internal"`, `"need-to-know"`, `"public"`.
 - `sha1` (*string*) SHA-1 hash (hexadecimal) of the binary file related